Ask Dental Care of Anthem Crossroads if our services are right for youMake an Appointment

 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

-Your dentist at Dental Care of Anthem Crossroads will evaluate whether a traditional crown is a good option for you.
+Your provider at Dental Care of Anthem Crossroads will evaluate whether a traditional crown is a good option for you.
 Call us at 623-231-3009.